Agent Orchestrator Deadlocks Waiting on Each Other

 2. Shared lock held too long — acquisition order inconsistency

 How to spot it: Log every lock acquisition with agent ID, resource name, and timestamp.
-A deadlock appears as two agents each holding one lock and waiting for the other since t=T.
+A deadlock shows up as two agents each holding one lock and waiting for the other since the same t=T.

-3. Message queue congestion — both agents waiting for a reply
+3. Message-queue deadlock — both agents waiting for a reply

 In an AutoGen or CrewAI multi-agent chat, Agent A sends a message to Agent B and blocks on a response.
 Agent B simultaneously sends a message to Agent A and blocks on a response.
 Both are in wait_for_reply() with no timeout.
-The queue has both messages but neither agent is processing incoming messages while waiting.
+The queue holds both messages, but neither agent is reading its inbox while it waits.

 How to spot it: Check the pending message queue for both agents.
-If Agent A has an unread message from Agent B and Agent B has an unread message from Agent A, and both are in a blocking wait, it’s a message-queue deadlock.
+If Agent A has an unread message from Agent B and Agent B has an unread message from Agent A, and both are in a blocking wait, it is a message-queue deadlock.

 4. Conditional edges form an unintended cycle

-In LangGraph, conditional edges that route based on agent output can accidentally create a cycle.
-Agent A’s output triggers a “needs review” edge that routes to Agent B. Agent B’s output triggers a “needs context” edge that routes back to Agent A. Neither edge has a base case or exit condition.
+In LangGraph, conditional edges that route on agent output can accidentally create a cycle.
+Agent A’s output triggers a “needs review” edge to Agent B. Agent B’s output triggers a “needs context” edge back to Agent A. Neither edge has a base case.
+In practice you do not hang forever here — LangGraph caps iterations and raises langgraph.errors.GraphRecursionError: Recursion limit of 25 reached without hitting a stop condition. (default limit is 25 as of June 2026).
+Treat that error as “I have a cycle,” not “raise the limit.”

-5. Timeout set on the wrong layer — outer timeout fires before inner resolves
+5. Timeout set on the wrong layer — outer fires before inner resolves

-The orchestrator has a 60-second timeout, but the sub-workflow it’s waiting on has a 90-second timeout.
-The orchestrator times out and attempts to cancel, but the sub-workflow is still running.
-The cancel request goes to the sub-workflow’s input queue — which the sub-workflow is not reading because it is blocked waiting on a tool call.
+The orchestrator has a 60-second timeout, but the sub-workflow it is waiting on has a 90-second timeout.
+The orchestrator times out and tries to cancel, but the sub-workflow is still running.
+The cancel goes to the sub-workflow’s input queue, which the sub-workflow is not reading because it is blocked on a tool call.
 Neither completes.

 Shortest path to fix

-Step 1: Detect the deadlock — print all waiting agents and what they are waiting for
+Step 1: Detect the deadlock — print all waiting agents and what they wait for

 def dump_thread_stacks():